OBrianbl/NW_MSDS_422_Practical_Machine_Learning/MSDS_422_Assignment_01/README.md

 ## Exploring and Visualizing Data

-This assignment focuses on bringing data into Python, exploring and visualizing data to make cirriculum recommendations for the new data science program.
+This project focuses on bringing data into Python, exploring, and visualizing data to make cirriculum recommendations for the new data science program.
+The results and recommendations are here: [Final_Analysis_Management_Recommendation.pdf](https://github.com/OBrianbl/NW_MSDS_422_Practical_Machine_Learning/blob/master/MSDS_422_Assignment_01/Final_Analysis_Management_Recommendation.pdf)

 ### Background Materials